Yuanbao2000/CS757_FinalProject/README.md

 #### small-chunk non-blocking
 - execution flow in simplified words:
-  - First perform levelization on the circuit
-  - All level tasks with no predecessor dependencies enter the ready queue, usually level 0.
-  - Each level = one CUDA task

 - features:
   - Advantage: coarser kernels and better GPU utilization.
   - Disadvantage: less scheduling flexibility, because levels are basically serialized with respect to each other.